Benefit From the Beckham Law in Spain

-Get legal advice on how to apply for Spain’s Special Expat tax regime, known as the “Beckham Law”, and enjoy lower income taxes locally and globally
+Get legal advice on how to apply for Spain’s Special Expat tax regime and enjoy lower income taxes locally and globally

 The Beckham Law is a special tax regime for individuals who come to Spain if they have a job offer in Spain.
 Whether it’s for a new company or being relocated by their existing foreign employer.
 Those who qualify for the Beckham Law are taxed at a much lower rate than Spanish citizens.
 You can even apply for it if you are appointed as a company director and own fewer than 25% of the company’s shares.